-With v1.8 we are introducing the option to receive and view pictures sent to a Skype for Xbox One user from a mobile client by using either Skype for iOS 5.0 or later or Skype for Windows Phone 2.21 or later.
-Pictures or files sent from any other client type are not currently supported on Skype for Xbox One.
+With v1.8, we are introducing the option to receive and view pictures sent to a Skype on Xbox One user from a mobile device by using either Skype for iOS 5.0 or later or Skype for Windows Phone 2.21 or later.
+Pictures or files sent from any other type of device are not currently supported on Skype on Xbox One.

 To fix this issue, follow these steps:

 At this time, the following features are still under development for Skype on Xbox One: